srvk/eesen-transcriber/README.md

 Once logged in, change directories to /home/vagrant/tools/eesen-offline-transcriber to find README instructions there.
 (A copy of which is in README-transcriber) Note that the size of the VM is controlled by the Vagrantfile, and is rather small in RAM:
     vb.memory = 4096 # 4 GB
 This supports transcribing of small audio/video files.
-But for larger audio/video files (around an hour in length) you may need to crank this to more like 12 GB, which means your host computer will need around 16 GB.
+But for larger audio/video files (around an hour in length) you may need to crank this to 8-12 GB, which means your host computer may need as much as 16 GB.

 ## Language Remodeling
 This VM now supports language model building according to instructions at SpeechKitchen.org: [Kaldi Language Model Building](http://speechkitchen.org/kaldi-language-model-building/)